ChatOps for GitHub Actions

 Create a new repository called, for example,

-.
+slash-command-processor.
 This will be the repository that commands are dispatched to for processing.In your new repository, create the following workflow at

-.name: example-command on: repository_dispatch: types: [example-command] jobs: example: runs-on: ubuntu-latest steps: - name: Add reaction uses: peter-evans/create-or-update-comment@v1 with: token: ${{ secrets.REPO_ACCESS_TOKEN }} repository: ${{ github.event.client_payload.github.payload.repository.full_name }} comment-id: ${{ github.event.client_payload.github.payload.comment.id }} reaction-type: hooray
+.github/workflows/example-command.yml.name: example-command on: repository_dispatch: types: [example-command] jobs: example: runs-on: ubuntu-latest steps: - name: Add reaction uses: peter-evans/create-or-update-comment@v1 with: token: ${{ secrets.REPO_ACCESS_TOKEN }} repository: ${{ github.event.client_payload.github.payload.repository.full_name }} comment-id: ${{ github.event.client_payload.github.payload.comment.id }} reaction-type: hooray

 Create a

-scoped Personal Access Token (PAT) by following this guide.Go to your repository
+reposcoped Personal Access Token (PAT) by following this guide.Go to your repository

-andAdd a new secret
+Settings->SecretsandAdd a new secret.Name:

-Value: (The PAT created in step 3)
+REPO_ACCESS_TOKENValue: (The PAT created in step 3)

 Command dispatch setup